 Can you eat it raw?
 Yes, you can.
 This is because its Ahi Tuna is ‘sushi-grade.’
 In other words, it’s of the highest quality and has been prepared, processed, and frozen in a manner that meets FDA regulations.

 And I’ll point out again that the terms sushi-grade and sashimi-grade have no legal standing.

-Since that’s true, that means you should only buy fish from a source you trust, and you should have an understanding that even the best fish that is labeled sushi-grade still carries some risk of parasites.
+Since that’s true, that means you should only buy fish for sushi from a source you trust, and you should have an understanding that even the best fish that is labeled sushi-grade still carries some risk of parasites.